To understand your retail-store marketing dilemmas prompted by the Amazon.com-effect, consider your situation and your personal shopping preferences.

 According to published reports in 2016, 38 percent of retail sales were influenced by mobile devices.
 That’s a major increase from only 5 percent just three years earlier.

-But in 2017, less than half of retailers have been able to gauge their impact of digital marketing on in-store sales.
+But in 2017, less than half of retailers were able to gauge their impact of digital marketing on in-store sales.

 When successful in attracting shoppers to their stores, 89.3 percent of customers share location data for in-store discounts.